AT&T Cell Phone Plans for Seniors in 2025, Tested and Reviewed

 Taylor Shuman, Senior Tech Expert & Editor Read About Our Panel of Experts

 If you’re looking for a reasonably priced unlimited plan, AT&T might be the right fit.
-The company also offers other plans with great features that aren’t exclusively for older adults.
-Another advantage to the 55+ plan is that only the account holder must be over 55, allowing you to share the plan with your children or grandchildren.
+The Unlimited 55+ plan is one of the best phone plans for older adults who want unlimited talk, text, and data.
+Another advantage to the 55+ plan is that only the account holder must be over 55, so you can share it with a younger spouse.
+You could even get any kids or grandchildren in your household in on the action!
 Let’s examine the pricing, overall value, and offerings from AT&T’s phone plans so you can stay connected with your loved ones!

 Testing out the iPhone 13

-Check out my iPhone 14 using AT&T’s network
+Check out my iPhone 16 using AT&T's network

 At a Glance